Aloopes/deployWatcher/README.md

      http://127.0.0.1:5000/transitions
 ```

-Errors like "Invalid date format", "Component too big", or database-related issues will return with appropriate error messages.
+Errors, such as "Invalid date format" or "Component too big", return with appropriate messages.

 ## Considerations

-* The core system is designed to be agnostic to cloud providers and databases, ensuring flexibility.
+* The system is designed to be agnostic to cloud providers and databases.
-* The RESTful standard is adhered to.
+* Adherence to the RESTful standard.
-* Input handling is performed by the original system for flexibility in data translation.
+* Input handling is performed by the original system for flexible data translation.
-* Local and Dev environments prioritize easy development over data persistence.
+* Local and Dev environments are for development, not persistent data.

----

-This revised documentation should address the issues previously mentioned and provide users with a clearer understanding of the application's functionality and constraints.